ViniY/HomeMonitor/README.md

 给自己的圣诞礼物</br>
 A Xmas gift for myself.
 Due to the lockdown this year, dont have really much choices to have my vacation, so I just got these rasperri pi stuff.
-So, this project is mainly aimming on using rasperry pi to develop a smart home system which can understand the voice command and do some work for the users.
+So, this project is mainly aimming on using raspberry pi to develop a smart home system which can understand the voice command and do some work for the users.
 Its not really fancy as it sounds like right now, but lets see where it goes.
 Currently, I have implemented several useful functionalities like voice recognition which can translate the voice into text.